maddybvh/tipit-react-native/README.md

 yarn start
 ```

 In the "Metro Bundler" webpage that expo opens, click "Run on iOS Simulator".
-(You may need to install or updated Xcode for the simulator to start.)
+(You may need to install or update Xcode for the simulator to start.)